AliAkbarBadri/solving/README.md

 # solving
-My codes for programming problems!
+My solves for some programming problems and stuff!
 Just for fun!

 # websites:
 - [quera.ir](www.quera.ir)